aws-samples/aws-secure-environment-accelerator/README.md

 - Zone sharing and VPC associations
 - Managed Active Directory sharing, including R53 DNS resolver rule creation/sharing
 - Automated TGW inter-region peering
+- Populate Parameter Store with all `user` objects to be used by customers' IaC

 ### Identity